mshafei721/Vidmelt/README.md

 ## Usage

-1.  **Add Videos**: Place your `.mp4` video files into the `videos/` directory.

-2.  **Run the script**: Execute the main script from the project's root directory.
+1.  **Start the Web Application**:
     ```bash
-    python3 main.py
+    python3 app.py
     ```
+    Open your web browser and navigate to `http://127.0.0.1:5000/` (or the address shown in your terminal).

+2.  **Upload Video**: Use the web interface to upload your `.mp4` video file.

+3.  **Monitor Progress**: The web interface will provide real-time updates on the processing status.

-3.  **View Summaries**: The script will process each video and generate a corresponding Markdown file in the `summaries/` directory.
+4.  **View Summaries**: Once completed, a link to download the summary Markdown file will be provided on the web page.

 ## Folder Structure